javimarashall/Readme-Generator/Develop/README.md

 ## Description:
 ```
-This application generates a readme file from user input.
-The application gets executed from the command prompt and the user is prompted with questions about their project.
-The user inputs their answers into the command prompt.
+This project generates a professional readme
 ```
 ## Table of Contents: